Susan and Eliza Crater

 Annabelle Selldorf says: The house strikes a great balance between being contextual and sensitive to its surroundings, while still being a soundly contemporary building.
 Compositionally, the two new structures are additionally in balance, with a wonderful play of solids and voids.
 I also appreciate the new outdoor space that is created between the structures; it is connected to the larger landscape and built surroundings, intimate yet open.
 And I greatly admire the overall restraint of the project, seen in its limited palette of materials, simple yet precise detailing, and modest scale.

-Rick Farnsworth and Heidi Lachapelle say: We set out to create a casual, comfortable home that centers around family and entertaining — the great room is the greatest expression of that.
+Rick Farnsworth, of Wright-Ryan Homes, and Heidi Lachapelle say: We set out to create a casual, comfortable home that centers around family and entertaining — the great room is the greatest expression of that.
 By implementing a symmetrical floor plan, we were able to highlight the room’s beautiful architectural details, including built-in shelving, reclaimed white-oak beams with an oil finish, and a Rumford fireplace crafted from local granite and accented with a red-oak mantel milled from timber cut down on the property.
 Wright-Ryan’s millwork shop built the shelving and window seats, which are sized to allow for wood storage underneath.
 Granite slabs that match the hearth line the storage compartments.
 There is a rich mix of vintage and new furniture and fabrics, with the showstopper being the 17-foot-long antique rug that grounds the room.

 Loi Thai says: This great room has it all: style, comfort, texture, natural light, and a connection to the outdoors.
 From the artfully arranged built-ins to the thoughtfully layered pillows and throws, there is beautiful style here — and substance to boot with those deep sofas that look so comfortable and inviting.
 I can picture myself sitting in this light-filled room reading by the fire or gazing out at the Maine woodlands courtesy of the many windows on three sides.